 JUST holds a similar view.
 It said in its video, “One of the biggest points of comparison between what we’re doing and the old way of doing things is food safety.”

-JUST’s video displays a list of the risks associated with conventional meat, including salmonella, swine flu, giardia, fecal contamination, campylobacter, mad cow disease, foot-and-mouth disease, and avian chlamydiosis.
+JUST’s video displays a list of the risks associated with conventional meat.
+These include salmonella, swine flu, giardia, fecal contamination, campylobacter, mad cow disease, foot-and-mouth disease, and avian chlamydiosis.
 It points out that clean meat carries none of these risks.
 “And when you make that comparison, the difference is staggering,” the company says.

 Physician Neal Barnard, founding president of the Physicians Committee for Responsible Medicine (PCRM), believes lab-grown meat could be fortified to include extra nutrients like B12, in the same way vitamin D is added to orange juice.